Player Testimonials

 Life After the Dream Bowl: What Are They Up To Now?

 Since his time at the Dream Bowl, Miles Kauderer has been incredibly busy.
-He remained in Texas after the game to prepare for his pro day, which took place two months later at the University of Syracuse.
-Unfortunately, an injury during his pro day workout prevented him from fully showcasing his talents to scouts.
+He stayed in Texas after the game to prepare for his pro day, which took place two months later at the University of Syracuse.
+Unfortunately, an injury during his pro day workout prevented him from fully displaying his talents to scouts.
 Once he was fully healthy, Miles attended several CFL Open Workouts in Dallas, Texas, where he was able to properly demonstrate his abilities.
 Since those workouts, Miles has been diligently training and staying in peak physical condition, ready for any call from a professional team.
-He's also actively pursuing work and exploring other avenues to advance his football career.
+He is also actively pursuing work and exploring other avenues to advance his football career.

 Kenny Fehrman has been fortunate enough to continue his professional football journey since the Dream Bowl, signing with the Jacksonville Sharks of the IFL.
-He's been dedicated to further developing his game, learning from established veteran players on the team, and fully embracing the daily grind that comes with playing at the pro level.
+He has been dedicated o further developing his game, learning from proven veteran players on the team, and fully embracing the daily grind that comes with playing at the pro level.
 The Dream Bowl truly helped open the door for Kenny to join the Jacksonville Sharks, and he remains committed to improving every single day.

 Beyond the Game: Dream Bowl Athletes Share Their Long-Term Visions

 Kenny Fehrman, he envisions a powerful impact on the field, aiming to become a reliable and impactful center at the professional level.
-He's driven to continuously sharpen his skills, contribute significantly to team success, and evolve into a trusted leader his teammates and coaches can depend on.
+He is driven to continuously sharpen his skills, contribute significantly to team success, and evolve into a trusted leader his teammates and coaches can depend on.
 Off the field, Kenny is committed to building a strong foundation for life after football.
 This includes pursuing education, engaging in community involvement, or exploring business ventures.
-Ultimately, he wants to leverage his platform to inspire others, give back to the less fortunate, and create opportunities that extend far beyond his playing career.
+He wants to use his platform to inspire others, give back to the less fortunate, and create opportunities that extend far beyond his playing career.